 (From Callimachus' Hymn to Artemis, quoted in Graves, 83)

-Given such gifts as a silver bow made by the Cyclopes and a pack of hunting dogs from Pan, Artemis was, then, regarded as a goddess of hunting and wild nature and a mistress of the animals.
-For this reason, she is associated with wild animals (especially young ones), forests, and the moon.
+Given such gifts as a silver bow made by the Cyclopes and a pack of dogs as a hunting companion from Pan, Artemis was, then, regarded as a patron goddess of hunting and wild nature and a mistress of the animals.
+For this reason, she is associated with wild animals like the deer and boar (especially young ones), forests, and the moon.
 As a goddess of chastity, childbirth, and fertility, Artemis Kourotrophos was the patron of young women, particularly brides-to-be, who dedicated their toys to her as symbolic of the transition to full adulthood and the assumption of a wife's responsibilities.
 Finally, the goddess, as a dweller of wild nature, was linked to boundaries and transition, both in physical terms and the abstract.
 For this reason, perhaps, the temples dedicated to Artemis were often built either on the margins of human settlements or at places where the land changes such as marshes or at water junctions.

 Artemis plays only a minor role in the Trojan War of Homer's Iliad and is described most often as 'the archer goddess' but also on occasion as the 'goddess of the loud hunt' and 'of the wild, mistress of wild creatures'.
 Supporting the Trojans, she notably heals Aeneas after he is wounded by Diomedes.
 Hesiod in his Theogony most often describes her as 'arrow-shooting Artemis.'